Patryk Plewka

-Patryk Plewka (born 2 January 2000) is a Polish professional footballer who plays as a midfielder for Wisła Kraków.
+Patryk Plewka (born 2 January 2000) is a Polish professional footballer who plays as a midfielder for I liga club Znicz Pruszków.

 Career

 Wisła Kraków

 Plewka is a product of Wisła Kraków and got his first team debut in July 2018.
 On 2 September 2019, Plewka joined Stal Rzeszów on loan for the rest of the season.

+On 23 June 2023, after almost ten years with the team, Plewka left Wisła after terminating his contract by mutual consent.

+Chrobry Głogów

+After remaining unattached throughout the summer of 2023, on 14 September that year Plewka joined I liga side Chrobry Głogów on a one-year deal.

+Znicz Pruszków

+On 25 June 2024, hours after Chrobry announced Plewka would not remain with the club, he joined another I liga club Znicz Pruszków.